 SECTION 2.
-Implementing Agency. - The Environmental Management Bureau (EMB) of the Department of Environment and National Resources shall implement the provisions of this Act; the Bureau Director shall be designated as program administrator.
+Implementing Agency. - The Environmental Management Bureau (EMB) of the Department of Environment and National Resources shall implement the provisions of this act; the acting Bureau Director shall be designated as program administrator.

-6 SECTION 3.
-Program Components. - The EMB with the assistance of the 7 Philippine Coast Guard and the Department of Interior and Local Government and in 8 coordination with other relevant agencies shall:
+SECTION 3.
+Program Components - The EMB with the assistance of the Philippine Coast Guard and the Department of Interior and Local Government and in coordination with other relevant agencies shall:

-9 (A) Develop and implement a Marine Debris Prevention and Removal Program to 10 reduce and prevent the occurrence and adverse impacts of marine debris on the marine 11 environment and navigation safety.
+- (1) Develop and implement a Marine Debris Prevention and Removal

-(B) Undertake marine debris mapping, identification, impact assessment, prevention, and removal efforts, with a focus on marine debris posing a threat to living marine resources, particularly species identified as endangered or threatened or protected, including -

-(1) The establishment of a process, building on existing information sources maintained by other government agencies, educational institutions and non-government organizations [or cataloguing and maintaining an inventory of marine debris and its impacts found in the internal waters of the Philippines and the Philippines' exclusive economic zone, including location, material, size, age, and origin, and impacts on habitat, living marine resources, human health, and navigation safety;
+Program to reduce and prevent the occurrence and adverse impacts of marine debris on the marine environment and navigation safety. - (2) Undertake marine debris mapping, identification, impact assessment, prevention, and removal efforts, with a focus on marine debris posing a threat to living marine resources, particularly species identified as endangered or threatened or protected, and navigation safety, including: - (A) The establishment of a process, building on existing information sources maintained by other government agencies, educational institutions and non-government organizations for cataloguing and maintaining an inventory of marine debris and its impacts found in the internal waters of the Philippines and the Philippines' exclusive economic zone, including location, material, size, age, and origin, and impacts on habitat, living marine resources, human health, and navigation safety;

-8 (2) The creation of measures to identify the origin, location, and projected 9 movement of marine debris within the Philippines internal waters, the Philippines' 10 exclusive economic zone, and the high seas, including the use of oceanographic, 11 atmospheric, satellite, and remote sensing data; and

-(3) The development and implementation of strategies, methods, priorities, and a plan for preventing and removing marine debris from the Philippines' internal waters and within the Philippines' exclusive economic zone, including development of local or regional protocols for removal of derelict fishing gear.

-(C) Improve efforts and actively seek to prevent and reduce fishing gear losses, as well as to reduce adverse impacts of such gear on living marine resources and navigation safety, including -

-(1) research and development of alternatives to fishing gear posing threats to the marine environment and methods for marking gear used in specific fisheries to enhance the tracking, recovery, and identification of lost and discarded gear; and dependent industries, on sources of marine debris, threats associated with marine debris and approaches to identify, determine sources of, assess, reduce, and prevent marine debris and its adverse impacts on the marine environment and navigational safety, including outreach and education activities through public-private initiatives.
+- (B) The creation of measures to identify the origin, location, and projected movement of marine debris within the Philippines internal waters, the Philippines' exclusive economic zone, and the high seas, including the use of oceanographic, atmospheric, satellite, and remote sensing data; and - (C) The development and implementation of strategies, methods, priorities, and a plan for preventing and removing marine debris from Philippines' internal waters and within the Philippines' exclusive economic zone, including development of local or regional protocols for removal of derelict fishing gear. - (3) Improve efforts and actively seek to prevent and reduce fishing gear losses, as well as to reduce adverse impacts of such gear on living marine resources and navigation safety, including-- - (A) research and development of alternatives to gear posing threats to the marine environment, and methods for marking gear used in specific fisheries to enhance the tracking, recovery, and identification of lost and discarded gear; and - (B) development of voluntary or mandatory measures to reduce the loss and discard of fishing gear. - (4) Establish outreach activities and education of the public and other stakeholders, such as the fishing industry, fishing gear manufacturers, and other marine-dependent industries, on sources of marine debris, threats associated with marine debris and approaches to identify, determine sources of, assess, reduce, and prevent marine debris and its adverse impacts on the marine environment and navigational safety, including outreach and education activities through public-private initiatives.

-(2) development of voluntary or mandatory measures to reduce the loss and discarding of fishing gear.

-25 (D) Establish outreach activities and education of the public and other 26 stakeholders, such as the fishing industry, fishing gear manufacturers, and other marine-

-(E) Take appropriate action in the international community to prevent marine debris and reduce concentrations of existing debris on a global scale.

-- SECTION 4.
-Grants.
-Financial assistance, in the form of grants, shall be provided through the Marine Debris Prevention and Removal Program for projects to accomplish the purposes of this Act. - 10
+SECTION 4.
+Grants- Financial assistance, in the form of grants, shall be provided through the Marine Debris Prevention and Removal Program for projects to accomplish the purposes of this Act.

-(A) Fifty percent (50%) Percent Matching Requirement. -
+(1) Fifty percent (50%) Percent Matching Requirement-